-Completing Surveys – Tripod may also obtain PII and NPII when it interacts with students completing a survey as instructed by their Teacher, School or District.
-In most cases, students are assigned an identification number by their School or Teacher to be used for survey participation; in these cases, Tripod never learns any PII from the School or Teacher as part of the registration process and, except in providing survey responses to the School or Teacher, never discloses the ID number.
-In other cases, Tripod’s arrangement with a District may contemplate that Tripod will assign students identification numbers and receive certain PII to enable Tripod to accumulate certain statistical information (for example, how a particular teacher is evaluated by low-income students as compared to students whose parents earn higher wages).
-Statistical information reported by Tripod to the District may include PII of the student survey participants.
-Statistical information reported by Tripod to a School or Teacher shall not include any PII of the student survey participants.
-Our Terms of Service app.tripoded.com state that Districts, Schools or Teachers that provide a user with access to the Service agree to hold all user information received from Tripod in confidence and in compliance with all applicable laws.
+Completing Surveys – We may also obtain PII and NPII when we interact with students completing a survey as instructed by their Teacher, School or District.
+In most cases, students are assigned an identification number by their School or Teacher to be used for survey participation; in these cases, we never learn any PII from the School or Teacher as part of the registration process and, except in providing survey responses to the School or Teacher, never discloses the ID number.
+In other cases, our arrangement with a District may contemplate that we will assign students identification numbers and receive certain PII to enable us to accumulate certain statistical information (for example, how a particular teacher is evaluated by low-income students as compared to students whose parents earn higher wages).
+Statistical information reported by EdElements to the District may include PII of the student survey participants.
+Statistical information reported by EdElements to a School or Teacher shall not include any PII of the student survey participants.
+Our Terms of Service (app.tripoded.com) state that Districts, Schools or Teachers that provide a user with access to the Service agree to hold all user information received from us in confidence and in compliance with all applicable laws.

 WHAT INFORMATION ABOUT ME IS COLLECTED?

 Depending on your use of the Service, we may collect two types of information: personally identifiable information and non-personally identifiable information.

 Personally Identifiable Information (PII)